 Ability to orally blend sounds is included in many phonological awareness tests.

 It is compulsory in all state schools in the UK to administer to Year 1 students a Phonics Screening Check.
 This is administered again at the end of Year 2 if students have not reached the expected standard in Year 1.
-The check consists of 20 real words and 20 pseudo-words that a pupil reads aloud to the teacher.’
-The Australian government has just appointed a team to look at the development of an Australian version of this test for Year 1 students – read more about it here.
+The check consists of 20 real words and 20 pseudo-words that a pupil reads aloud to the teacher.
+Increasingly, the Australian states are looking at the development of an Australian version of this test for Year 1 students – read more about it here.

 In both checks, students are given nonsense/pseudo words (words like ‘spret’ or ‘ged’) to read to ensure that they use phonic knowledge and decoding skills rather than other word recognition strategies such as remembering the shape of a known word or using pictures to guess the word.